 Reproductive health and normal menstrual cycles are considered to be an essential part of a woman’s femininity.
-This has given society a reason to make PCOS a sever disease with deep repercussions.
+This has given society a reason to make PCOS a severe disease with deep repercussions.

-The risk of some diseases do increase but right diet, exercising and a good mental health can keep those diseases at bay.
+The risk of some diseases does increase but the right diet, exercising, and good mental health can keep those diseases at bay.
 And as a fact, a normal healthy person also needs to take similar steps to have a healthy life.

 PCOS was first described by American gynaecologists Irving Stein and Michael Leventhal.
 Back then it was considered a rare disorder.
-Now, in east India 25.88% and in north India 18.62% women are affected by PCOS (The Hindu, 2016).
+Now, in east India, 25.88% and in north India 18.62% of women are affected by PCOS (The Hindu, 2016).